keithalewis/math/ode.md

 $x(t) = c\cos t + d\sin t$.

 We are now in a position to solve any homogeneous ODE with constant coefficents.
-Recall every matrix can be reduces to Jordan normal form so all we need to do is compute $e^{At}$ where $A = \lambda I + J$ where $J$ is ...
+Recall every matrix can be reduced to Jordan normal form so all we need to do is compute $e^{At}$ where $A = \lambda I + J$ where $J$ is ...